filamentgroup/criticalCSS/README.md

 outputs to `console` that are in the JavaScript on a page.
 If set to `true`, those will be silenced.

+#### options.ignoreSSL
+Type: `Boolean`
+Default value: `false`

+Ignores SSL errors, such as expired or self-signed certificate errors.
+If set to `true`, those will be ignored.

 `.getRules`

 Takes a path to the CSS file and a callback function and returns a `JSON.stringify`'d subset of a `CSSRuleList`